 The YMCA also has paddles and balls.
 Our club has additional paddles stored in our pickleball locker.
 Ask any player to get you a paddle - or they may let you borrow one of their paddles!
 Yep, many players are that nice!

 BALLS!
 Our members use the new Onix Fuse G2 neon ball for outdoor play as well as some Onix Pure 2's that many of us have.
-Need balls - La Crosse Pickleball will have balls for sale sometime this summer.
+Need balls - La Crosse Pickleball will have balls for sale again this summer.

 For indoor play we use the Onix Pure 2 and Onix Fuse orange ball for indoor play (orange is easier to see on a gym floor).
 Currently for sale at Houser YMCA from Jo Ann Wickizer.